 There is no need to fuel the emotional fallout that can occur during this conversation.
 Instead, you should strive to maintain your calm and composure, even when it becomes difficult.

-3) Be prepared for an emotional reaction from your spouse.
+3) Be prepared for an emotional reaction from your spouse when you share you want a divorce.

 Particularly if your spouse is blissfully unaware that you have reached your capacity to endure the relationship, be prepared for an emotional response.
 This aspect may take more preparation on your part, but you should be able to remain stoic and calm, despite their emotional reaction.
 If you are struggling with your own emotions over this decision, seek guidance from a professional therapist or counselor in advance.